COMP2281/software-engineering-group24-25-04/RequirementDocumentation_Group04.md

     And choose "Today/This week/This month/This year" as the period

-    Then I should see only the tasks that are due within the selected time period.
+    Then I should see only the tasks that are due within the selected period.

     And tasks outside this time period should not be displayed.